Per the Texas Higher Education Coordinating Board rules regarding medical exemption:

 Texas law allows for an exemption from immunizations for reasons of conscience, including a religious belief.
 There are different processes for submitting an exemption depending on the type of institution of higher education.

-There are two possible options for students enrolling in public junior colleges.
+There are two possible options for students enrolling in public junior colleges and community colleges.

 - Students complete an online form available at the Texas DSHS website.
 After entering all the requested information, students print the form, sign and date it, and submit the form when registering for courses.
-NOTE: a public junior college may require students to use this option.
+NOTE: a public junior college or community college may require students to use this option.

 - If not otherwise required by a public junior college (see #1 above), the student may use the process for other institutions of higher education (see next column).

 Students entering a 4-year college, university, or other institution of higher education who wish to submit an exemption affidavit for meningococcal vaccination must request the official Texas DSHS affidavit form.
 This may be done online or by mail/fax.
 Once requested, the affidavit form is mailed from DSHS to the student.
 The affidavit must be completed, notarized, and provided to the designated school official at the institution the student will be attending.

 A written request must be submitted for the affidavit via one of the following: